[Solved] VSCode Auto Replace Single Quotes with Double Quotes

 Conclusion:

-Prettier - Code Formatter is a popular code formatter, and if you're having trouble with quotes in your code due to prettier, this solution is for you.
+Prettier - Code Formatter is a popular code formatter, and if you're having trouble with quotes in your code due to being prettier, this solution is for you.